openshift-homeroom/lab-workshop-content/workshop/content/exercises/03-building-image.md

----
-Title: Building Image
-PrevPage: 02-directory-layout
-NextPage: 04-workshop-config
----

-A container image is used as the means to package up your workshop.
-This way, the workshop content, along with all the command line tools and runtime language environments are in the one package, with the applications used to display the workshop content and slides.
+The recommended approach to distribute a workshop is to create a container image which packages up your workshop.
+This way, the workshop content, along with all the command line tools, runtime language environments and applications used to display the workshop content are together.

 You can use `docker` or `buildah` to build the image using the supplied `Dockerfile`.
 If you have no need to install extra system packages, you could also use Source-to-Image (S2I) to build the image as the base image used in a `docker` type build, can also be used as an S2I builder.